useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 pipeline.

-We have a very software centric view in our data science team, so we have a continuous delivery platform using jenkins.
-And we are going to provide all our models as micro-services in docker containers, but still we want to make sure that everything is running as it should - so we need to build in some monitoring, we need to have full traceability of every decision that we make.
-In fact, this year, there are going some new regulations from the EU, the GDPR, which requires that every decision on citizens that are based on algorithms to be explained to citizens that they effect.
+We have a very software centric view in our data science team, so we have a continuous delivery platform using [Jenkins](https://jenkins.io).
+And we are going to provide all our models as micro-services in docker containers, but still we want to make sure that everything is running as it should - so we need to build in monitoring, we need to have full traceability of every decision that we make.
+In fact, this year, there are going some new regulations from the EU, the GDPR, which requires that every decision on citizens that are based on algorithms to be explained to citizens that they affect.
 So, every citizen should be able to say, why did you do this, why did you choose this?
-This is one of the reasons why I developed [LIME](https://github.com/thomasp85/lime) - to be able to, for any model that we are using, give a sense of how this model works for each observation.
+This is one of the reasons why I developed [lime](https://github.com/thomasp85/lime).
+For any model that we are using, give a sense of how this model works for each observation.

 There are other ways of explaining machine learning tools, and I think